GiorgiEz/data-science-projects/Projects/FileProcessingTask/README.md

-# README: Student Grades Processing Script
+# Student Grades Processing Script

 # Overview
 This Python project automates the creation, processing, and analysis of student grades.
 The script generates random grades for students, calculates their averages, identifies the top-performing student, and saves the results in text files.